Southern Methodist University: Student media

 As of May 2018, The Daily Campus was placed under the control of the school's journalism department.

 KSMU, a student-radio station, operated from 1964 to 1989.
 It broadcast as a carrier-current and FM station; in the 1980s, it was restricted to broadcasting within the student center and via local cable.
 The call letters were changed to KPNI, which operated from 1995 to 2011.
-In the latter days, it was a digital streaming station and moved from management under the auspices of The Student Media Co. to the department of journalism.
-The university radio station shuttered in 2011 due to a lack of funding.
+In the latter days, it was a digital streaming station and moved from management under the auspices of the Student Media Co. to the department of journalism.
+The university radio station was shuttered in 2011 due to a lack of funding.

 Greek life

-Southern Methodist University has approximately 43% of the undergraduate student body affiliated with its Greek system.
+Southern Methodist University has approximately 43% of its undergraduate student body affiliated with its Greek system.